 French postcard by A.N., Paris, no. 686.
 Photo: Film Pathé-Natan.

-After small roles at the Theatre du Palais Royal and other theatres, and dance performances in the revues by Rip, she was discovered by actor René Navarre.
+After these small roles and dance performances in the revues by Rip, she was discovered by actor and director René Navarre.
 He considered her photogenic and introduced her to film director Louis Feuillade.

 French postcard, no. 102.
 Studio Pathé Consortium Cinéma.